andrewgremlich/mcp-hype/slides.md

 <v-clicks>

-- Disillusioned.
+- Disillusioned with LLMs
 - Usability includes what problem it solves.
-- Hype mostly just inflates value.
+- MCPs seems just as useful as any other tech.

 </v-clicks>